COVID-19 Vaccine Incentives

 The CDC already has a comprehensive guide on helping businesses promote vaccinations, along with an explanation of benefits and guidelines and tips for safe and complaint incentives.
 We recommend taking a look for anyone considering launching COVID-19 vaccine incentive for employees.

-UPDATE: This blog was originally published on January 22, 2021.
-It has been updated to reflect ongoing progress in COVID-19 vaccinations.
+UPDATE: This blog was originally published on January 22, 2021 and previously updated on March 30, 2021, to reflect ongoing progress in COVID-19 vaccinations.